 You may wish to make family and friends aware that you may experience a seizure and let them know when they should call for emergency help.

 Nausea

 You may experience nausea and dizziness after your treatment.
 This can last for a couple of weeks.
-The SRS team will give you advice on how to cope with this and may prescribe you medication.
+The SRS team will give you advice on how to cope with this.

 Headaches